randysecrist/com.secristfamily.maven/README.md

 3. [Simple RPM Plugin](https://github.com/randysecrist/com.secristfamily.maven/tree/master/maven-rpm-plugin)
   * Same as the Zip distribution, but more advanced RPM scripting hooks with less configuration than other RPM plugins that will be found in the wild.

+## Why is it here?

+For standalone applications, I wanted things packaged my way without having to add lots of XML configuration outside of the pom.xml.

+Also, I hate being told what to do.

 ## Installation

 Each of these is inserted into a maven pom.xml file under the plugins section.
 See each individual plugin for more details on the various configuration options.